mrsingleton/jour71105/lessons/data/math/aggregates/01-count-sum-diff.md

 ---

 ## How Much?
 Use the `SUM` function to answer the question, "how much?"
-It returns the sum of a series of numbers and/or cells.
+It returns the sum of a range of numbers and/or cells.
 ```
-=SUM(value1, value2, value3)
+=SUM(cell range)
 ```
+Here, _cell range_ is the set of values to include, and the syntax is A1:A11.

 ### Example
 ```
-=SUM(A2:A100)
-=SUM(1,2,3,4,5)
-=SUM(1,2,A2:A50)
+=SUM(A2:A11)
 ```

-Here, _value1_ is the first number or range to add together, and _value2, value3..._ are optional, additional numbers or ranges to add to value1.

 [More about SUM](https://youtu.be/OaPGxBB0uxk)